Intendant: Uruguay

 Uruguay is divided administratively into 19 departamentos (departments).
 The executive power of each department is the intendencia (intendancy), headed by an intendente departamental (departmental intendant).
 The intendants are popularly elected, and serve a term of five years.

-Japan

-A daikan was an intendant or magistrate in historical Japan.
-The office he held was called the Daikansho.
-The daikan was responsible for overseeing a range of governmental functions, including infrastructure, tax collection, and judicial matters.

 Russia and Soviet Union

 The position of intendant was part of the tsarist Russian army from 1812 to 1868; intendants were responsible for supplies, finances, etc. in the field.
 After the 1935 rank reform that established 'personal ranks' in the Soviet military, it was reintroduced as the rank title for administrative and supply officers.
 The specific ranks, their collar insignia, and their line equivalents were: